 During the build, and knowing I was going to appropriate a taller 35-inch tire, I installed Top Gun Customz longer control arms to the front suspension.
 They are the 6-inch-lift version, but installed on a 3-inch lift, the result of which locates the front axle forward 1.5 inch.
 This delivered the clearance for the scrub radius on a 2nd generation Dodge at the rear of the front fender opening that I needed.

-Along the way I put Mickey Thompson 16 x 12 inch wide cast aluminum wheels on the rear axle.
+Along the way I put Mickey Thompson 16×12-inch wide cast aluminum wheels on the rear axle.
 The first set of tires were Nitto Mud Grapplers in a 33×14.50R16 size.
 They wore like iron and were singularly the noisiest tire I’ve ever used.
 I could not wait for them to wear out, but they lingered on for four long years before the replacements arrived.
 Subsequently, I found some of the last of the Mickey Thompson 375/65R16 (33×15.50R16) super singles.
-These were the ticket–quiet, AT tread, the widest and likely the best tire I’ve ever had on a 4WD vehicle.
+These were the ticket–quiet, all-terrain tread, the widest and likely the best tire I’ve ever had on a four-wheel drive vehicle.
 Deflated to 20 psi, they were absolutely the best sand tire ever for a heavy rig.
 The contact patch was about 15 inches long and 17 inches wide.
 At low pressure that translates to a lot of flotation.

 Unsatisfied with aluminum wheels, it was time to investigate steel wheels.
-After looking around for high-capacity steelies, and coming up dry, I called Stockton Wheel and got in the queue to have four, 16 x 10 inch wide steel “Power Wagon”, 8 on 6.5 inch, lug centric wheels with two different back spacings installed.
-These had a stupid high load rating mostly because of the 1/2-inch solid steel plate center hubs.
+After looking around for high-capacity steelies, and coming up dry, I called Stockton Wheel and got in the queue to have four, 16×10-inch wide steel “Power Wagon”, 8 on 6.5-inch, lug-centric wheels with two different back spacings installed.
+These had a stupid high load rating mostly because of the .5-inch solid steel plate center hubs.
 They are heavy (ugh), but should last into the next Ice Age.
-Yes, I know about unsprung weight and the negative effect it can have on acceleration, braking, and mpg, but I thought the pro of the extra capacity would off set the con of the unsprung weight.
-If I were to do a wheel swap again, I would go with 18 inch wheels and install the tallest tires that would fit in my fender wells to eliminate the disc brake fitment problem.
+Yes, I know about unsprung weight and the negative effect it can have on acceleration, braking, and miles per gallon, but I thought the pro of the extra capacity would off set the con of the unsprung weight.
+If I were to do a wheel swap again, I would go with 18-inch wheels and install the tallest tires that would fit in my fender wells to eliminate the disc brake fitment problem.
 Besides, I’m getting older so speed and acceleration are receding from my lexicon.

-I decided to go with a set of Cooper Discoverer LT315/75R16 AT3’s.
-They would fit these disparate rims and roll at the same speed in 4WD.
-These are E-rated at 3,860 pounds each; 12.4-inch section width; 34.49-inch in diameter; 9.8-inch tread width; weighing in at a heavy 63 pounds, per tire.
+I decided to go with a set of all-terrain Cooper Discoverer LT315/75R16 AT3’s.
+They would fit these disparate rims and roll at the same speed in four-wheel drive.
+These are E-rated at 3,860 pounds each; 12.4-inch section width; 34.49-inch in diameter; 9.8-inch tread width; weighing in at a heavy 63 pounds per tire.